UTCTL/EnvironUITracker/README.md

 This web app applies a modification of the [Descartes Framework](https://github.com/samueleishion/Descartes "Descartes PHP Framework") at least for now.

 ## Branches
+- **development**:
+    - Changes that happen on the development stage.
+    - Assumes only one person working on development.
+    - Merge with master when ready for production.
+- **master**: Changes ready for production

 ## Flow
 ##### Directory Tree